ckeditor/ckeditor5/docs/builds/guides/support/reporting-issues.md

 ## Reporting issues

-All issues should be reported in the [CKEditor 5 repositories](https://github.com/ckeditor?q=ckeditor5) on GitHub.
+All issues should be reported in the [CKEditor 5 repository](https://github.com/ckeditor/ckeditor5/issues) on GitHub.

-Issues related to builds are usually caused by issues in the CKEditor 5 Framework components and plugins included in the build.
-You may report issues directly into the repositories that you think are related to them (like plugins) but, if you are unsure, the [`ckeditor5` issues page](https://github.com/ckeditor/ckeditor5/issues) should be used as the fallback place for any issue.
-The CKEditor 5 team will then move the issue to the right place or give you further instructions, if necessary.

 Things to keep in mind: